 While in the first season, the viewer colluded with Tony Gates, as we were shown his story, the second, which focuses on Detective Inspector Lindsay Denton (Keeley Hawes), is quite different.
 Denton is as unpopular as Gates was popular, and the second run kicks off with a severely botched attempt to re-house someone on witness protection.
 Suspicions are rampant throughout the force that Denton was complicit in the ambushed transfer.
 The viewer, along with AC-12, are in the dark and it becomes very much a whodunnit, as well as a whydunnit.

 As Lindsay Denton, Keeley Hawes gives a career defining performance.
-Stripped of her usual glossy make up, a bit jowly, with dark circles under her eyes and a dodgy fringe, it’s a look that is generally described by critics as ‘brave’.
-Her character veers from general lonely single cat lady to steely and determined careerist who can demonstrate flashes of angry violence; Denton doesn’t so much make friends and influence people as alienate everyone around her, generally by informing on her colleagues for any divergence from procedure and/or threatening to expose their secrets.
+A bit jowly, with dark circles under her eyes and a dodgy fringe, it’s a look that is generally described by critics as ‘brave’.
+Her character veers from lonely single cat lady to steely and determined careerist who can demonstrate flashes of angry violence; Denton doesn’t so much make friends and influence people as alienate everyone around her, generally by informing on her colleagues for any divergence from procedure and/or threatening to expose their secrets.
 But her motivations remain opaque until the very last.

 Nobody is completely innocent in Mercurio’s dramas: all have secrets to be hidden and uncovered.
 With Line of Duty Season 4 on the way in 2017, now is the time to familiarise yourself with this ambiguous universe.

-Line of Duty Season 1 to 4 are available on BBC iPlayer until 15th January 2018.
-Season 1 to 3 are available on Netflix UK, as part of a £7.99 monthly subscription.
+Line of Duty Season 1 to 5 are available on BBC iPlayer until March 2021.
+Season 1 to 4 are available on Netflix UK, as part of an £8.99 monthly subscription.